XxPoggyisLitxX/better-bedrock/docs/better-on-bedrock-wiki.md

 ::: warning
-This wiki is still being updates as the Add-On gets worked on.
+This wiki is still being updated as the Add-On gets worked on.
 :::

 ## Gameplay